markglh/composing-microservices-with-sbt-docker/README.md

 In part 2 we'll walkthrough the following

- - Creating a docker-compose.yml, defining each service along with appropriate dependencies
+ - Creating `docker-compose.yml`, defining each service along with appropriate dependencies
  - Defining environment specific configuration using volumes
  - Creating a Cassandra cluster and automatically initialising the various keyspaces, tables and data
  - Defining named volumes to re-use cassandra data between containers
  - Using Nginx to route requests to the appropriate service

-In the meantime, all code (including docker-compose) can be found on my github here: https://github.com/markglh/composing-microservices-with-sbt-docker.
+In the meantime, all code (including docker-compose) can be found on my github: https://github.com/markglh/composing-microservices-with-sbt-docker.
 Instructions of how to get this up and running are also documented, but will be covered in more detail in part 2.